SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 4. Click **Add Software**.

-Also see [Device Management > Managing device data > Managing device software > To add a new software or software version](/users-guide/device-management/#to-add-a-new-software-or-software-version) in the *User guide**.
+See also [Device Management > Managing device data > Managing device software > To add a new software or software version](/users-guide/device-management/#to-add-a-new-software-or-software-version) in the *User guide**.

 ##### Installing software on a device